olagrottvik/bust/README.md

-# art - AXI register tool
+# uart register tool

-Utility for simply creating and modifying AXI Slave modules.
+Utility for simply creating and modifying VHDL bus slave modules.

 ## Concept

-The main goal of the project is to able to automatically create and modify AXI slave modules based on a simple definition format.
+The main goal of the project is to able to automatically create and modify VHLD bus slave modules based on a simple definition format.
 By employing VHDL records the handling of the registers can be completely hidden in a module seperate from the rest of the designers logic.
 All referring to the registers are done via a record which specifies if the register is read-only or read-write, and also includes the name.
-All AXI-specific signals are also wrapped in records.
+All bus-specific signals are also wrapped in records.
 This increases the readability of the design as a whole.

+## Bus support

+uart currently supports these bus-types:

+- AXI4-lite

 ## Getting Started